NataRep/NataRep/README.md

 # 👋 Hi there!
-I'm Nataliy
+I'm Natalia

 🚀 **Jonior Frontend Developer** with a focus on building interactive and scalable web applications.